Safe Environments for Children and other Vulnerable People

 Prior to commencement all personnel in prescribed positions, or those likely to be in contact with children or other vulnerable people, must have a current clearance confirmed by the Central Screening Unit, South Australian Department of Human Services (a DHS working with children check).

 Information on how to facilitate online access to the SA Government’s Central Screening Unit for individuals (personnel or students) who require a DHS working with children check as a part of their employment, professional placement or other University related activity is available here .
+Volunteers who require a DHS working with children check should consult their local volunteer coordinator or contact External Relations.

 Local area heads (Branches / Schools / Institutes), program co-ordinators, contract managers, hiring managers, student placement co-ordinators and research chief investigators are responsible for ensuring personnel and students in their area have access to appropriate training, guidance or support regarding children and vulnerable people.